somia/ninchat-sdk-ios-swift/README.md

 var ninchatSession: NINChatSessionSwift!
-ninchatSession = NINChatSessionSwift(configKey: configKey, queueID: queueID, environments: environments) ninchatSession.siteSecret = ""
+ninchatSession = NINChatSessionSwift(configKey: configKey, queueID: queueID, environments: environments)
 ```

 * `queueID` define a valid queue ID to join the queue directly; omit the paramter to show queue selection view.
 * `environments` is optional and may not be required for your deployment
-* `siteSecret` is optional and may not be required for your deployment

 Considering the optional paramters, you can initiate the session with less efforts: